 College emergencies including in-progress crimes should be reported immediately by calling (626) 808-0215.
-A crime can also be reported in-person to the Integrity College Director of Education/Campus Director, manager on duty or The City of Pasadena Police Department may be contacted by dialing 9-1-1 for emergencies.
+A crime can also be reported in-person to the Integrity College President, manager on duty or The City of Pasadena Police Department may be contacted by dialing 9-1-1 for emergencies.